Aditya0709-alt/Google-Cloud-ML-For-Trading/Introduction to Trading, Machine Learning & GCP/Week1/README.md

 In summary, quantitative trading strategies are rule-based methods that leverage historical price data analysis to generate orders and manage risk.
 These strategies encompass various approaches, including mean reversion, momentum, and exploiting market micro-structure, such as detecting large hidden orders and spoofing tactics.

+### Arbitrage

+**Statistical arbitrage**, also referred to as stat arb, is a computationally intensive approach to algorithmically trading financial market assets such as equities and commodities.
+It involves the simultaneous buying and selling of security portfolios according to predefined or adaptive statistical models.

+Statistical arbitrage techniques are modern variations of the classic cointegration-based pairs trading strategy.
+This strategy is based on short-term mean reversion principles coupled with hedging strategies that take care of overall market risk.

+Hedge funds, mutual funds, and proprietary trading firms build, test, and implement trading strategies based on statistical arbitrage.
+An effective workflow entails:

+- Gathering data from databases and industry-standard datafeeds
+- Designing, testing, and optimizing trading strategies
+- Applying advanced statistical techniques such as machine learning
+- Performing CVaR portfolio optimization
+- Connecting to trading platforms and managing an order workflow

+**Index arbitrage** is a trading strategy attempts to profit from differences between one or more versions of an index, or between an index and its components.
+Opportunities for arbitrage may be millisecond differences.
+This kind of arbitrage is most often employed by large financial institutions with the resources necessary to capture many fleeting disparities.
+The role of this arbitrage is that it keeps markets synchronized on price throughout the trading session.

+**Currency arbitrage** is the exploitation of differences in quotes offered by brokers.
+The strategy involves simultaneously buying and selling the same security on two different markets.
+Strategies can include two-currency arbitrage and three-currency arbitrage.